2006 European heatwave

 The 2006 European heat wave was a period of exceptionally hot weather that arrived at the end of June 2006 in certain European countries.
-The United Kingdom, France, Belgium, the Netherlands, Luxembourg, Italy, Poland, the Czech Republic, Hungary, Germany and western parts of Russia were most affected.
+The United Kingdom, Ireland, France, Belgium, the Netherlands, Luxembourg, Italy, Poland, the Czech Republic, Hungary, Germany and western parts of Russia were most affected.

 Several records were broken.
 In the Netherlands, Belgium, Germany, Ireland and the United Kingdom, July 2006 was the warmest month since official measurements began.

 Country-by-country

 Belgium

 Belgium experienced two heat waves in July 2006.
 Before 1990, a heat wave occurred about once every 8 years.
 Currently, the country averages one heat wave per year.
 On 19 July 2006, temperatures throughout the entire country rose to 36.2 C, causing it, at that moment, to be the hottest July day since 1947.
 The highest temperatures were recorded at the stations of Kleine Brogel and Genk, which measured 37.5 C and 38.3 C, respectively.

 In some regions, more particularly Limburg, 36 consecutive days of temperatures above 25 C have been measured in one continuous local heat wave instead of two separate periods of hot weather (according to the official Belgian rules for registering a heat wave).
 In most other parts of the country, the second heat wave lasted for 17 days.

 July 2006 became the warmest month in Belgian history, with an all-time high mean temperature of 23.0 C.